-We all know the obvious foods to avoid on a vegan diet, such as dairy and meat products, but there are many other products that can often, surprisingly, contain non-vegan ingredients too.
+We all know the obvious foods to avoid on a vegan diet, such as dairy and meat products.
+However, there are many other products that can often, surprisingly, contain non-vegan ingredients too.

-Veganism is a way of living which seeks to exclude, as far as is possible and practicable, all forms of exploitation of, and cruelty to, animals for food, clothing or any other purpose.
+Veganism is a way of living that seeks to exclude, as far as is possible and practicable, all forms of exploitation of, and cruelty to, animals for food, clothing or any other purpose.

 So with this in mind, it goes without saying that vegans obviously will not consume foods of animal origin, such as:

-- Meat: Beef, lamb, pork, veal, horse, organ meat, wild meat, etc.
+Beef, lamb, pork, veal, horse, organ meat, wild meat, etc.

-- Poultry: Chicken, turkey, goose, duck, quail, etc.
+Chicken, turkey, goose, duck, quail, etc.

-- Eggs: From chickens, quails, ostriches and fish.
+From chickens, quails, ostriches, and fish.

 Ingredients or additives derived from animals